-- continued payment of then-current base salary for a period of 18 months following termination for Dr. Walker and for a period of 12 months following termination for each of the other NEOs, in each case payable in accordance with our normal payroll practices; - a lump-sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination; - an additional lump sum payment equal to 1.5 times the target bonus for Dr. Walker and the target bonus for each of the other NEOs; - a direct payment by the Company to the applicable healthcare provider of 100% of the medical, vision and dental coverage premiums for Dr. Walker and Mr. Ruffo, and the Company's portion of the medical, vision and dental coverage premiums for Dr. Manion, Dr. Monahan and Dr. Cawkwell, to maintain any COBRA coverage for which he or she is eligible and has appropriately elected for a period of 18 months following termination for Dr. Walker and for a period of 12 months following termination for each of the other NEOs; and - if the termination occurs on or within three months prior to the Change of Control, all of his or her unvested stock options and other equity awards outstanding on the effective date of termination would become fully vested on the effective date of the Change of Control, or if the termination occurs within 12 months following the effective date of the Change of Control (provided that any surviving corporation or acquiring corporation assumes his or her stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his or her stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans), all unvested stock options and other equity awards outstanding on the effective date of termination would become fully vested on the date of termination.
+- continued payment of then-current base salary for a period of 18 months following termination for Dr. Manion and for a period of 12 months following termination for each of the other NEOs, payable in accordance with our normal payroll practices; - a lump-sum payment of any approved but unpaid bonuses or portion thereof for the preceding year or the year of termination; - an additional lump sum payment equal to 150% of the target bonus for Dr. Manion and 100% of the target bonus for each of the other NEOs; - a direct payment by the Company to the applicable healthcare provider of the Company's portion of the medical, vision and dental coverage premiums to maintain any COBRA coverage for which he or she is eligible and has appropriately elected for a period of 18 months following termination for Dr. Manion and for a period of 12 months following termination for each of the other NEOs; and

+• if the termination occurs on or within three months prior to the Change of Control, all of his or her unvested stock options and other equity awards outstanding on the effective date of termination would become fully vested on the effective date of the Change of Control, or if the termination occurs within 12 months following the effective date of the Change of Control (provided that any surviving corporation or acquiring corporation assumes his or her stock options or other equity awards, as applicable, or substitutes similar stock options or equity awards for his or her stock options or equity awards, as applicable, in accordance with the terms of the applicable equity incentive plans), all unvested stock options and other equity awards outstanding on the effective date of termination.